lizmat/articles/5to6-classes.md

 Or you can use one of the many parameter validation modules on CPAN, such as [Params::Validate](https://metacpan.org/pod/Params::Validate#DESCRIPTION).
-In that case, you're code would look something like:
+In any case, you're code would look something like:

     # Perl 5
     package Point {